mohmiim/MLIntroduction/session-2/README.md

 ## 2. Loading images training set using TensorFlow
    In the last section, we discussed how to present images as input to a neural network, let's talk a bit about training sets and testing sets.
    What we have been doing so far, is called supervised learning, which is training a model by giving it a set of inputs and the expected outputs.
 Then the model can learn from these input/outputs the rules we need to produce the correct output, These inputs/outputs are called the training set because it had been used to train the model.
-But how can we check how good is our model?
+But how can we check how good is our model?�

    If we use the same inputs we used for the training to validate it, this will be a misleading measure of the quality of the model, since the model have seen these inputs already and knows what should be the output, this can be used only to measure the training accuracy.
 But in real use-cases, the model will receive inputs it did not see before.
 This brings us to the testing data set, which is a set of inputs and their outputs that the model did not see during training. we use this testing dataset to measure the model accuracy to see if it is really able to recognize input it did not see before.

-   Ok, so we now know we need a training set and testing test.
+   OK, so we now know we need a training set and testing test.
 Let's see how we prepare the folders containing our images.
 We start by creating this folder structure

 <img src="images/smallData.png" height="150" width="150">